embulk/embulk-output-elasticsearch/README.md

 ### Authentication

-This plugin supports Basic authentication and works with [Elastic Cloud](https://cloud.elastic.co/) and 'Security'(formally Sield).
+This plugin supports Basic authentication.
 'Security' also supports LDAP and Active Directory.
 This plugin doesn't supports these auth methods.

 ```yaml